julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 #### Now you will have a topic to write about

-   This topic will be based from what you have which is great.
+   This topic will be based from what you already have which is great.
 The problem with coming up with a topic that is new to us is that we're not familiar with it.

    On this step you can pull out those notes and see also the related notes and collect them together.